Hilmour/Digital_Clock/README.md

 - Click 'Start debugging' and us your local enviroment

 Notes/understanding of code:
 - A simple but effective digital clock, practicing the use of conditional (ternary) operators.
 - Call the 'showTime()' function to get the current Date and Time in hours (h), minutes (m) and seconds (s).
 - 'if' statements used to differentiate between when 'AM' turns to 'PM and vice versa.

-Conclusion:
+Last thoughts:
 - My first small project to get the ball rolling.
-Contact at socials linked in my profile.
+You can get in contact at socials linked in my profile.
 Enjoy!